Minoch/RadIBD/README.md

 # RadIBD: Vision-Language Transfer Learning for CT Enterography

-This repository contains the code for **"Representation geometry shapes task performance in vision-language modeling for CT enterography: a classification-retrieval trade-off with implications for report generation"**.
+This repository contains the code for **"Representation geometry shapes task performance in vision-language modeling for CT enterography"**.

 ## Key Findings